Table of Contents

 How To Apply For AP Exam?

-1. Speak with your AP coordinator: Start by discussing your intention to take AP examinations with your school’s AP coordinator.
-They will provide you with information about exam dates, registration deadlines, and payment details.
+1. Speak with your AP coordinator: Discuss your intention to take AP examinations with your school’s AP coordinator.
+They will provide information about exam dates, registration deadlines, and payment details.

-3. Fee reductions and financial assistance: If you’re eligible for fee reductions or financial assistance, you can apply for them during the registration process.
+3. Fee reductions and financial assistance: If you’re eligible for fee reductions or financial aid, you can apply for them during registration.
 Be sure to provide any required documentation to support your application.

-4. Exam accommodations: If you have documented disabilities and require accommodations during the exam, you should work with your school’s AP coordinator to request these accommodations well in advance of the exam date.
+4. Exam accommodations: If you have documented disabilities and require accommodations during the exam, you should work with your school’s AP coordinator to request these accommodations well before the exam date.

 Registration Process For AP Examination